-WARNING: When working on, or near the machine's bed, avoid the risk of personal injury by cuts that may result from touching the planer knives' sharp edges!
+WARNING: When working on, or near the machine's bed, avoid the risk of personal injury by cuts that may result from touching the knife inserts' sharp edges!

 - 1. Make sure that the planer/jointer's switch is turned off, and the plug is disconnected from the power source. - 2.
-So that adjustments can be made, remove the fence assembly, the cutterhead guard needs to be lifted up, and the Dust Hood (#194) pivoted onto the infeed table into the planing use position.
+The cutterhead guard needs to be lifted up and the Dust Hood (#194) pivoted onto the infeed table in the planing use position, so adjustments can be made.
 FIG. 22.